Brain-up/brn/README.md

 Note that if you are using IntelliJ, you may want to use version 2019.2 and later to avoid issues with new kotlin plugin.

+### CREATING BRANCHES
+Use format 'EPMLABSBRN-# issue description' or 'Merge description'.
+Issue number must be in range [0-1999]

 ## BACK END DEVELOPMENT

 ### START BACKEND from IDEA